jsartelle/obsidian-auto-split/README.md

 ## Auto Split

 Opens notes with the editor & preview side-by-side when your workspace is empty.
+Also adds a command to split the current pane into two linked panes.

 **Only works on desktop & tablet devices - Obsidian 1.0+ doesn't support split panes on phones.**